Aponshaha/SPLYZA_WEB_CHALLENGE/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Installation

+Follow these steps to set up your development environment:

+1. Clone the repository: git clone https://github.com/Aponshaha/SPLYZA_WEB_CHALLENGE.git

+2. Navigate to the project directory: cd splyza

+3. Install the project's dependencies: npm install

+## Running the Application

+To start Splyza in development mode, execute the following command:

+ng serve

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.